hmrc/play-frontend-hmrc/docs/maintainers/adr/0020-reduce-support-for-internet-explorer.md

 * Direction taken by Government Digital Service
 * Industry trends to drop support for IE
 * Overhead of maintaining and testing IE-specific implementations
-* Minimal number of users still using IE (recent sample found the number was less than 0.6% of users)
+* Minimal number of users still using IE (recent sample found the number was less than 0.6% of users over a 2-week period)
 * Security risk to end-users of continuing to use a browser beyond its End-Of-Life date
 * Impact to service teams using our libraries